meziantou/Meziantou.Backup/README.md

 # About `Meziantou.Backup`

 Backup your files from a source to a destination (File System, OneDrive, SFTP).
-For instance you can copy your local files to your OneDrive account or an external disk.
+For instance you can copy your local files to your OneDrive account, or an external hard disk, or an USB flash drive.

 # Usage